CSchink/frankly_social_media/README.md

 18. Navigate to http://localhost:9001/ and create a new account

 ## License
-This uses the MIT license.
+This project uses the MIT license.